Where is the Humane Society of Washington County?

 Our humane capacity is 185 animals at the shelter.
 During the summer months we can have over 400 animals living in HSWC Foster Homes.

 How long do you keep animals before they are euthanized?

 There is no set amount of time for animals.
 Space, health and behavior issues are determining factors as to the length of stay.
 Owner surrendered animals are available for evaluation and/or disposition upon surrender to the shelter.
-According to the Washington County Animal Control Ordinance:
+The HSWC abides by the Washington County Animal Control Ordinance.